I’m a nutrition author who writes about childhood nutrition and feeding kids.

 For years, I wrote for Bundoo, a website for parents of children ages 0-4 years, About.com (now Verywell.com), and Wee Feed.

 I also share my business writing and thoughts on childhood nutrition over on Medium.

 Last, as part of my nutrition consulting agreements, I have written articles for my client’s websites.

 My Official Bio

-A sought-after speaker, advisor, and media contributor, Jill has inspired audiences from the TEDx stage as well as a range of medical, government and parent audiences.
-Jill serves on the Board of Advisors of Parents Magazine, and has been featured as a guest expert in CNN, The Washington Post, The New York Times, Forbes and many other outlets.
+A sought-after speaker, author, advisor, and media contributor, Jill has inspired audiences from the TEDx stage as well as a range of medical, government and parent audiences.
+Jill serves as an Expert Medical Reviewer for Parents.com, and has been featured as a guest expert in CNN, The Washington Post, The New York Times, Forbes and many other outlets.
 She helps startups and companies in the kid food space as an advisor and consultant.

 Jill is the creator of The Nourished Child®, a parent nutrition education website, and author of the books, Eat Like a Champion, Try New Food, The Smart Mom’s Guide to Starting Solids, The Smart Mom’s Guide to Healthy Snacking, and co-author of Fearless Feeding.
+Her next book, Size Wise, is due to publish in early 2024.
 She interviews experts on her podcast of the same name.